Humboldt-WI/blog/content/research/information_systems_1819/test.md

      style="display:block;margin:0 auto;"
 	 src="/blog/img/seminar/HAN_img/eternity.png">
 <br>
-As you can see, the hierarchical attention network is a well performing instrument for text classification.
+As you can see, the hierarchical attention network is a well performing instrument to create some pretty cool text classification solutions.
 We hope this blog post - regardless of its mass of information - gives you an understanding of how to use HAN.
 The most relevant points to remember are:

 * the hierarchical structure of documents (document - sentence - word),
 * paying attention to contexts of sentences and words,